Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning: Counterfactuals for LTI

-Proposition~\ref{prop:counterfactual_lti} shows that only the matrices $C$ and $B$ parameterize the $ATE$ of externally applied inputs on downstream measurements. \begin{proposition} Let the input to an LTI system be $u^{t-1} = u_0$.
-Then the ATE on measurements $y^t$ under the intervention $\mathrm{do}(u^{t-1} = u_1)$ equals $CB\,(u_1 - u_0)$. \end{proposition}
+\begin{proposition} Let the input to an LTI system be $u^{t-1} = u_0$.
+Then the ATE on measurements $y^t$ under the intervention $\mathrm{do}(u^{t-1} = u_1)$ equals $CB\,(u_1 - u_0)$. \end{proposition} Proposition~\ref{prop:counterfactual_lti} shows that only the matrices $C$ and $B$ parameterize the $ATE$ of externally applied inputs $u$ on downstream measurements $y$.